Chinese Red Army: Machine guns

-Typically every Chinese Red Army's regiment had one machine gun company, with every company having six or more machine guns.
+Every Red Army regiment typically had one machine gun company, with every company having six or more machine guns.
 The machine gun equipment rate of the Red Army was no less than that of the Nationalist forces' elite troops.
 This was one of the important reasons why the Red Army was able to defeat the Nationalist forces on many occasions.
 The most common machine guns were the MG08, ZB vz.
 26, M1918 Browning Automatic Rifle, and Hotchkiss M1914 machine gun.

 Cold weapons

-Due to the lack of rifles, the Chinese Red Army was forced to use cold weapons such as broadswords, spears, sabres, and so on.
+Due to the lack of rifles, the Chinese Red Army was forced to use cold weapons such as broadswords, spears, sabres, and other melee implements.
 In particular, most of the soldiers from the Red Army's militia troops were armed with cold weapons at all times.
 In the autumn of 1930, Zeng Zhongsheng commanded 30,000 red guards who were armed with cold weapons.
 Despite the overwhelming numbers of red soldiers, 1,000 opposing troops armed with rifles were able to defeat Zeng Zhongsheng's forces.

 Submachine guns

-The submachine gun used by the Chinese Red Army was the MP 18.
-The MP 18s were captured from the Nationalist forces which had purchased them from Germany.
-The Red Army's elite troops often used these weapons in order to rapidly defeat the enemy forces.
+The Chinese Red Army used various types of submachine guns from Thompsons to MP 18s.
+They were captured from the Nationalist forces.

 Artillery

 The Chinese Red Army made use of artillery seized from the enemy forces.
 Most of the time the Red Armies only had mortars, with typically every army having three to five mortars.
-During the summer of 1930, Peng Dehuai's Fifth Army captured two 75mm mountain guns in Yuezhou, but they lacked the required ammunition.
+During the summer of 1930, Peng Dehuai's Fifth Army captured four 75mm mountain guns in Yuezhou, but they lacked the required ammunition.

 Aircraft

-In the spring of 1931, the Fourth Red Army captured a Nationalist forces' reconnaissance aircraft in eastern Hubei Province.
+In the spring of 1931, the Fourth Red Army captured a Nationalist forces' reconnaissance aircraft in eastern Hubei.
 The pilot, Long Wenguang, joined the Red Army and assisted them in attacking the enemy army.
 Before the Fourth Red Army retreated from its base area, the aircraft was concealed by local farmers and was found again in 1951.
 The First Red Army also captured two reconnaissance aircraft in 1932.